hdShang/arxiv-daily/docs/cs-CL/2025-09-03/papers/250903647v1-breaking-the-mirror-activation-based-mitigation-of-self-preference-i.md

 ---
 layout: default
-title: Breaking the Mirror: Activation-Based Mitigation of Self-Preference in LLM Evaluators
+title: "Breaking the Mirror: Activation-Based Mitigation of Self-Preference in LLM Evaluators"
 ---

 # Breaking the Mirror: Activation-Based Mitigation of Self-Preference in LLM Evaluators